Commons & town green newspaper notices

 The legal requirement

-The Commons Act 2006 provides the framework for registering and protecting common land and town or village greens in England and Wales.
-When an application is made to the commons registration authority, the applicant must advertise the application in a local newspaper.
+The Commons Act 2006 provides the framework for registering and protecting common land and town or village greens in England.
+When an application is made to the commons registration authority, the applicant must advertise the application in a local newspaper under the Commons Registration (England) Regulations 2014 (SI 2014/3038).

 Key points